nixworks/public/news/2010/11/12/README.md

 ##### Prime Minister of Somalia
 ### [The Prime Minister of Somalia Mohamed Abdullahi Mohamed names a new Cabinet with doubts that the parliament will approve his choices. ](/news/2010/11/12/the-prime-minister-of-somalia-mohamed-abdullahi-mohamed-names-a-new-cabinet-with-doubts-that-the-parliament-will-approve-his-choices.md)
-_Context: Prime Minister of Somalia, parliament, Mohamed Abdullahi Mohamed_
+_Context: Mohamed Abdullahi Mohamed, Prime Minister of Somalia, parliament_

 ## [Previous Day...](/news/2010/11/11/index.md)